d-evops-co/web/docs/_services/content.markdown

 name: Content Services
 description: Content Services
 permalink: /services/content/
-introtext: Content is still King, and mastery of language makes for better content
+introtext: Content is still King, and mastery of language makes for better content.
+We can help.
 ---

 Content is still King on the web, and the recent precipitous rise in slush content makes this all the more important.